Who are the Windrush generation?

 Where are they now?

-Those who disembarked the Windrush went on to assist with labour shortages and many became manual workers, cleaners, drivers and nurses.
+Many of the arrivals became manual workers, cleaners, drivers and nurses - and some broke new ground in representing black Britons in society.

-Among them was the Jamaican-British campaigner Sam Beaver King, who died in 2016 aged 90, and arrived at Tilbury Docks before finding work as a postman.
+The Jamaican-British campaigner Sam Beaver King, who died in 2016 aged 90, arrived at Tilbury Docks in his 20s before finding work as a postman.

 He later became the first black Mayor of Southwark in London.

-Norma Best, who became a primary school head teacher in London, arrived in the UK from British Honduras in 1950, after living in the UK during the war doing administrative work.

-And for many, their children remained in the UK as British citizens.
 The Labour MP David Lammy, whose parents arrived in the UK from Guyana, describes himself as a "proud son of the Windrush".

 Are they here legally?